Cordis, Auckland: History

 What followed was a series of public arguments, including the publication of a libellous pamphlet by Partington and his being declared bankrupt again.
 Wilkinson apparently ran into financial trouble himself as he obliged to put the property up for sale in 1910.
 The successful buyer was, surprisingly, Joseph Partington, who purchased the property for £400.
 Wilkinson was also in ill health, he died two years later.

 In 1911 Joseph travelled to England and there purchased a windmill and had the machinery, stones, cap and sails shipped back to Auckland, although it appears the sails were not fitted until around 1914.
-A gas engine was installed to supplement wind power but by 1916 it was found necessary to add 15 feet to the height of tower due to the increased height of the buildings now surrounding the mill.
+A gas engine was installed to supplement wind power but by 1916 it was found necessary to add 15 feet to the height of the tower due to the increased height of the buildings now surrounding the mill.

 After a turbulent history of commercial ups-and-downs, family arguments and several fires, the mill's life was effectively ended in 1941 when the then owner, Joseph Partington, died leaving no will, although he had, on more than one occasion, made public announcements that he intended to leave the property to the City Council in order to preserve it.
 An early advocate of health food, Partington had recently been living the life of a recluse but had kept the mill working.
 Because of the City Council's decision not to press any legal claim or make a deal with the family the estate was eventually sold.

 Despite attempts by the Windmill Preservation Society to save the Windmill it was demolished in 1950.
-Although it had been promised that the 100,000 wedge shaped bricks were to be kept safe in order that the Windmill Tower could be recreated elsewhere, the bricks mysteriously vanished.
+Although it had been promised that the 100,000 wedge-shaped bricks were to be kept safe so that the Windmill Tower could be recreated elsewhere, the bricks mysteriously vanished.
 Most of the machinery and other parts were destroyed; the metal turret cap was apparently melted down for scrap metal.
 There are Mill Stones at the Howick Historic Village and the Museum of Transport & Technology which are labelled as coming from Partington's Windmill.

 In 1980 all the buildings on the block of land bounded by Symonds Street to the east, City Road to the north, Liverpool Street to the west and Karangahape Road to the south were razed.
 In the next six years five large buildings arose on the site.
 Most of the northern part of the site was devoted to the multi-story Sheraton Auckland Hotel & Towers, which incorporated a shopping arcade linking with Karangahape Road.
 This structure was rebranded on 1 January 2005 as the Langham Hotel, Auckland.